hastexo/hastexo-xblock/README.md

 * `protocol`: One of 'ssh', 'rdp', or 'vnc'.
 This defines the protocol that will be used to connect to the environment.
 The default is 'ssh'.

+The following is optional:

+* `launch_timeout`: How long to wait for a stack to be launched, in seconds.
+  If unset, the global timeout will be used.

 You can also use the following nested XML options:

 * `providers`: A list of references to OpenStack providers configured in the